sphinx-doc/sphinx/doc/development/tutorials/extending_build.rst

 target node is instantiated without any text (the first two arguments).

 On creating admonition node, the content body of the directive are parsed using ``self.parse_content_to_nodes()``.
-It has one optional argument ``allow_section_headings`` that defaults to ``False``.
 Following this, the ``todo`` node is added to the environment.
 This is needed to be able to create a list of all todo entries throughout the documentation, in the place where the author puts a ``todolist`` directive.
 For this case, the environment attribute ``todo_all_todos`` is used (again, the name should be unique, so it is prefixed by the extension name).
 It does not exist when a new environment is created, so the directive must check and create it if necessary.
 Various information about the todo entry's location are stored along with a copy of the node.

 In the last line, the nodes that should be put into the doctree are returned: the target node and the admonition node.